martinthomson/wpack-content/draft-thomson-wpack-content-origin.md

   they require that the browser be online initially to load the service worker script.
 This design requires no prior interaction with the target origin.

+Relative to content-based origins, the use of signatures avoids the need to connect to the target origin and confirm knowledge of the content.
+For cases where the transition to online status is intended to be immediate, signed exchanges allow a redirect to happen without any requests being made.
+A signed exchange will therefore display content that is attributed to the target origin faster.

 Failure to validate a signature causes a redirect to an online location.
 If the client is offline, that origin will be inaccessible.
 If the client is online, none of the optimizations afforded by the bundle are available and this appears